-Lead dust is not only dangerous when it creates a cloud in the air, but if it’s allowed to land on nearby soil, it creates an essentially invisible toxic situation that will never go away as lead does not biodegrade.
-There is also the risk of tracking lead dust into the home, car and more exposing children, pets and yourself to its dangers.
-For these reasons, hiring an EPA RRP Certified Lead-Based Paint Abatement painting company like Wanda Works is crucial.
+Lead dust and loosely adhered paint chips, if allowed to mix with nearby soil, can create an essentially invisible toxic situation that will never go away, as lead does not biodegrade.
+Not only can it affect groundwater, but there is also the risk of tracking lead dust and contaminants into a home, business, or automobile, exposing children, pets, and other occupants to its dangers.
+For these reasons, hiring an EPA RRP trained and licensed contractor is critical to ensuring the safety of your family.

 THE RENOVATION, REPAIR AND PAINTING (RRP) RULE